Beside the Mountain

 Dairy

-When I buy dairy I choose organic when possible as these products are high in antibiotics, synthetic growth hormones, and controversial pesticides.
-Look for grass-fed or pastured raised meaning the cows were fed this way (rather than factory farmed).
+When I buy dairy, I choose organic when possible, as these products can be high in antibiotics, synthetic growth hormones, and controversial pesticides.
+Look for grass-fed or pastured-raised, meaning the cows were fed this way (rather than factory farmed).

 • Organic plain yogurt, or plain Greek (choose plain yogurt so it doesn't have any added sugars or artificial flavours)